-3 TERMS AND DEFINITIONS
+TERMS AND DEFINITIONS1 3

-This specification uses the following terms:
+This specification uses the following terms:2

 Active Codes The set of spreading codes which carry information in an S-CDMA upstream.
 The complementary set, the unused codes, are idle and are not transmitted.
 Reducing the number of active codes below the maximum value of 128 may provide advantages including more robust operation in the presence of colored noise.
 Allocation A group of contiguous mini-slots in a MAP which constitutes a single transmit opportunity.
 Availability In cable television systems, availability is the long-term ratio of the actual RF channel operation time to scheduled RF channel operation time (expressed as a percent value) and is based on a bit error rate (BER) assumption.
 Bandwidth Allocation Map (MAP) The MAC Management Message that the CMTS uses to allocate transmission opportunities to cable modems (MAP).
 Bit Error Rate (BER) The percentage of bits that have errors relative to the total number of bits received in a transmission, usually expressed as ten to a negative power.
 Burst A single continuous RF signal from the upstream transmitter, from transmitter on to transmitter off.
 Cable Modem (CM) A modulator-demodulator at subscriber locations intended for use in conveying data communications on a cable television system.
 (CM).
 Cable Modem Termination System (CMTS) Cable modem termination system, located at the cable television system head-end or distribution hub, which provides complementary functionality to the cable modems to enable data connectivity to a wide-area network.
 Capture Bandwidth (CBW) The sum of the Tuning Bands in the TB List in MHz.
 Carrier Hum Modulation The peak-to-peak magnitude of the amplitude distortion relative to the RF carrier signal level due to the fundamental and low-order harmonics of the power-supply frequency.
-Carrier-to-Noise Ratio (C/N) The ratio of signal power to noise power in the defined measurement bandwidth.
+Carrier-to-Noise Ratio (C/N) (CNR) The ratio of signal power to noise power in the defined measurement bandwidth.
 For digital modulation, $CNR = E_s/N_o$, the energy-per-symbol to noise-density ratio; the signal power is measured in the occupied bandwidth, and the noise power is normalized to the modulation-rate bandwidth.
 For video, the measurement bandwidth is 4 MHz (C/N).
 Channel (See RF Channel.)
 Channel Bonding A logical process that combines the data packets received on multiple independent channels into one higher-speed data stream.
 Channel bonding can be implemented independently on upstream channels or downstream channels.
 Chip Each of the 128 bits comprising the S-CDMA spreading codes.
 Chip Rate The rate at which individual chips of the S-CDMA spreading codes are transmitted.
 (1280 to 5120 kHz). $E{\rm s}/N{\rm o}$ Codeword An element of an error-correcting code used to detect and correct transmission errors.
-Codeword Error Rate The ratio of the number of uncorrectable code words to the total number of code words sent without errors, with corrected errors and with uncorrectable errors.